Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

 |Can be difficult to beat the game at first|

-The board is flashy, cute and comes in two versions depending on the number of players.
 The premise of this game is the map that is intentionally too small to host all players’ races comfortably.
-As a result, players find themselves fighting for existence!
+As a result, there is not enough room and players find themselves fighting for existence!

 To start the game, you need to deploy your race on the map.
 Looking for quick wins and slow, but consistent expansion is the key to winning the game.
 You are likely to need to push a couple of other races out, but try doing it a way that you don’t lose the conquered territories later on.

 Over time, your race reaches it’s full potential and starts to age.
 It is no longer able to expand at the same rate, so it might be wise to “decline” it.
 In short, it means turning the race from active conquerors to passive inhabitants.
 They are still present on the map, but no longer play an active role anymore.